 - primarily engaged in providing health services, on an inpatient basis, for the acute care and treatment of sick or injured individuals.
-Care is provided through medical, mental health, substance-related and addictive disorders, diagnostic and surgical facilities, by or under the supervision of a staff of Physicians; and - has 24 hour nursing services.
+Care is provided through medical, mental health, substance use disorders, diagnostic and surgical facilities, by or under the supervision of a staff of Physicians; and - has 24 hour nursing services.